-Steve Cannon, the Chief Executive Officer for the Atlanta Falcons/AMB Group, has been selected as a finalist for the 2020 NFL Salute to Service Award.
+Steve Cannon, the Chief Executive Officer for the Atlanta Falcons/AMB Group, has been selected as a finalist for the prestigious 2019 NFL Salute to Service Award.
 The award honors a member of the NFL who demonstrates a commitment to supporting the military community.

 Cannon is a West Point graduate who served as an Airborne Ranger 1st Lieutenant in West Germany during the fall of the Iron Curtain.
 Due to his commitment to honoring the military, the Falcons became the first NFL team to conduct their very own USO Tour.
 The Falcons organization has also raised more than $250,000 to help homeless veterans in the state of Georgia.

 Additionally, Cannon serves on the Board of Directors for Tragedy Assistance Program for Survivors (TAPS), Children of Fallen Patriots, and Johnny Mac Soldiers Fund.
 In 2014, Cannon co-founded the Johnny Mac Soldiers Fund in honor of his brother, also a West Point graduate, who took his own life while battling PTSD.
 The Johnny Mac fund has helped over 1,500 military children with scholarships totaling $12 million and will award over $4 million in scholarships in 2019.